wmedrano/wmedrano.dev/content/posts/literate-programming.md

 chore, I expect that literate programming is utterly unappealing.

-### Refactoring {#LiterateProgrammingObservationsRefactoring-mwc1zi71ktj0}
+#### Refactoring {#LiterateProgrammingObservationsRefactoring-mwc1zi71ktj0}

 Due to having to create a narrative, literate programming requires knowing more up front.
 Since I have written my Emacs configuration from scratch several times, I was able to come up with something cohesive.
 However, moving around pieces required significantly more refactoring effort.
-In areas that I'm less familiar with, I would imagine that creating a fully literate program may not be feasible or worth it.
+This could be a problem when prototyping in a new space.
+Overall, I would say that the increased effort required to refactor is the biggest weakness in going all in on literate programming.

-### Tooling {#LiterateProgrammingObservationsTooling-ecd1zi71ktj0}
+#### Tooling {#LiterateProgrammingObservationsTooling-ecd1zi71ktj0}

 Org Mode has great tooling to export Org Mode files.
 There's support for Emacs Lisp, markdown, and HTML.
 Writing an Org file is also a great literary